fenago/spark-scala-examples/lab-guides/Lab_17.md

 ### Conclusion

-In this Spark accumulators shared variable article, you have learned the Accumulators are only "added" through an associative and commutative and operation and are used to perform counters (Similar to Map-reduce counters) or sum operations and also learned different Accumulator
+In this Spark accumulators shared variable lab, you have learned the Accumulators are only "added" through an associative and commutative and operation and are used to perform counters (Similar to Map-reduce counters) or sum operations and also learned different Accumulator